Skip to main content

 Output tokens are distributed pro-rata to filled intents based on each intent’s amountIn:

-• Buyers receive currency1 (from internal match + AMM output)
+• Buyers receive currency1 (from internal match + residual output)

-• Sellers receive currency0 (from internal match + AMM output)
+• Sellers receive currency0 (from internal match + residual output)

 Distribution uses remainder-to-last for dust rounding.